AI-First-Exchange/.github/profile/README.md

 AI-generated content is exploding, but metadata transparency is missing.

-AIFF aims to become the industry standard for:
+AIFX aims to become the industry standard for:

 AI music publishing